techidaily/site-win11-tips/source/_posts/mastering-windows-11-adding-wordpad-shortcut-accessibility.md

 ## How to Add a WordPad Shortcut to Windows 11’s Context Menu

  To create WordPad shortcuts on the right-click menu, you’ll need to do a bit of manual registry tweaking.
 The editing required is relatively straightforward, but you can back up the Windows registry beforehand if preferred.
-See[how to back up and restore the Windows registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) if you need help.
+See [how to back up and restore the Windows registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) if you need help.

 You can add a basic WordPad shortcut to the context menu like this:

 1. Click inside the**Type here to search** box at the top of Windows 11’s Start menu.
-2. Type the keyword**regedit** in the search box to open the Registry Editor (see[how to open the Registry Editor for more methods](https://www.makeuseof.com/windows-11-open-registry-editor/) ).
+2. Type the keyword**regedit** in the search box to open the Registry Editor (see [how to open the Registry Editor for more methods](https://www.makeuseof.com/windows-11-open-registry-editor/) ).
 3. Erase the current location from the Registry Editor’s address bar.
 4. Enter this shell key location inside the registry address bar and hit**Return** :
 `Computer\HKEY_CLASSES_ROOT\Directory\Background\shell\`